binder-oilgains/remote_storage/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/binder-oilgains/remote_storage/main)

 A Binder-compatible repo that shows accessing data from remote sources.
+It uses the Python package `boto`.
+Boto is a Python package that provides interfaces to Amazon Web Services.

 Access this Binder at the following URL: